Benson-Genomics-Lab/IRF/README.md

 Test compile with command in IRFRUN.BAT
 `./irf.exe yeast1.fa 2 3 5 80 10 20 100000 1000000 -d -ngs`
-should produce full output with 198 repeast
+should produce full output with 198 repeats

 ## What's New ##